-IPF 705 The Art of Spiritual Direction and the Identity of the Diocesan Priest (2-5) OD

-An introduction to the fundamentals of the art of spiritual direction with special emphasis on the knowledge and appropriation of St. Ignatius Loyola's Rules for the Discernment of Spirits.
+IPF 705 The Art of Spiritual Direction and the Identity of the Diocesan Priest (2-5) OD on the knowledge and appropriation of St. Ignatius Loyola's Rules for the Discernment of Spirits.
 Practice of these dynamics will be applied in the lived experience of the diocesan priest, particularly in spiritual counseling, spiritual direction, and the Sacrament of Reconciliation.